-Debt: Will you need to go in debt?
+Will you need to go into debt?
 Debt is not a great thing to have.
 It is better by far to save up the money and pay cash for your remodel, or pay as you go than to get into overwhelming debt for a pretty kitchen.
 There are numerous ways to keep the cost of kitchen remodeling down, you just need to think outside the box.

 - Traditional store credit is the most expensive but usually the quickest and easiest to get.

 - Home Equity Loan is a loan against the equity you have in your home.
 The interest rates are usually quite low and depending on how much equity you have you may be able to get quite a lot of money.

 - Refinance your home.
 At this writing interest rates on mortgages and refinances are low.
 You may be able to refinance for a higher value, get cashback for your remodel and pay a similar payment to what you are paying now.

 Remember to allow ten to fifteen percent extra in your budget for unexpected things that happen during the course of remodeling.